hexadecimalH/cicada-docs/_docs/application/first-application.md

 $app->run();
 ```

-If we want to add our next page to route we can simply add after our last entry line
+If we want to add our next page to route, simply add it after our last entry line

 ```php
 $app->get('/dashboard', [$mainController, "dashboard"]);